 The premiere program of the NMBSA is the Community Readiness Program, aims to assist municipalities or designated areas throughout the state to position themselves to attract bioscience businesses.

-A priority goal of the NMBSA is to establish a Direct Investment Fund (DIF) with the State of New Mexico.
-Direct investment would be focused on bioscience companies.
+A priority goal of the NMBSA is to establish a Co-Investment Fund with the State of New Mexico.
+Co-investment partnerships with private investment firms would be focused on bioscience companies.

 03. Researcher or Entrepreneur

 The NMBSA facilitates the free flow of knowledge to enable cooperative research, and creates an environment conducive to growth, productiveness, and innovation.

 Technology transfer stems from our prestigious research and technology facilities, including: Los Alamos National Laboratory, Sandia National Laboratories and Air Force Research Laboratory New Mexico.